Travel Guide to the A-List Haven of Saint-Tropez

 Scrape away the gilded patina of new money (and avoid the nearly 100,000 visitors who rumble in each summer) and the once-humble fishing port, military stronghold, and artist enclave still shimmers beneath the plane trees on the Place des Lices, in the cannonball-marred walls of the fortified Citadel, and along the narrow cobbled streets that have bewitched its glamorous visitors for the past century.

-The highly-fashionable society flocks this tiny resort town in summer.
-Saint-Tropez was once a fishing village before the 20th century.
-Coco Chanel visited and became attracted to it.
-In the 1950s, it was the setting of the movie And God Created Woman.
-It features Brigitte Bardot, the era’s famous sex symbol.
-Since then, the almost unmapped town became an international tourism hub.
-It is now a top destination for the wealthy and famous, Let us acquaint ourselves with this tiny but illustrious town in French Riviera.
+Saint-Tropez is, quite simply, the most famous resort in Europe, but it was once simply a picturesque French fishing village.
+Then Coco Chanel and her fashionable friends started coming, and it became the setting of the movie And God Created Woman featuring Brigitte Bardot, the era’s famous sex symbol.
+Since then, the previously almost unmapped town in French Riviera became an international tourist hotspot, known as a top destination for the wealthy and famous.
+The Hamptons of Europe.

 Artists in Saint-Tropez

 Saint-Tropez was attracting the artistic and dissolute long before Brigitte Bardot’s time.
 Before the celebrities, the uber-rich, and their super-yachts came, the artists had already fallen in love with this town.
 The works of the painters put the town on the artistic map.
 Most illustrated the simple yet charming life typical of St Tropez.

 An A-Lister Paradise